 - Anticholinergic medications: diphenhydramine hydrochloride (Benadryl®), trihexyphenidyl (Artane®), benztropine (Cogentin®), ranitidine (Zantac®) and oxybutynin (Ditropan®)

 - Nonsteroidal anti-inflammatory drugs (NSAIDS) including Aleve®, Motrin® and Advil ®

 Not everyone with Parkinson’s will develop hallucinations or delusions, but there are several things can increase your risk:

 - Dementia or impaired memory

-- Depression: Individuals suffering from depression and PD are at a greater risk.
+- A mood disorder whose symptoms can include a persistent sad or empty mood, feelings of hopelessness or pessimism, irritability and loss of interest or pleasure in previously enjoyable activities.: Individuals suffering from depression and PD are at a greater risk.
 In addition, severe depression alone can cause psychosis.

 - Sleep disorders, such as vivid dreaming.
 Individuals commonly report vivid dreaming prior to the onset of psychosis.
 Other associated sleep disturbances include REM sleep disorder and general insomnia.

 - Advanced or late-stage PD

 Treating Parkinson’s disease psychosis is a multi-step process that begins with talking to your health care team.
 They will follow a series of steps to figure out how best to address your symptoms.